rosen-bridge/operation/docs/keygen-service/keygen-docker.md

 Being a guard, you need a set of secret keys that will be used in multisig operations.
 One of these keys will be used by the `TSS library` for `EcDSA` and `EdDSA` multisig wallets.

-The following document will help you through generating this key by connecting the `keygen service` to your `guard service` in a `key generation ceremony`.
+The following document will help you through generating these keys by connecting the `keygen service` to your `guard service` in a `key generation ceremony`.

 # Docker Deployment

-If this is the first participating in the Rosen key generation ceremony, clone [Operation repository](https://github.com/rosen-bridge/operation.git) and go to `operation/keygen-service` directory
+If you are participating in a Rosen key generation ceremony for the first time, clone [Operation repository](https://github.com/rosen-bridge/operation.git) and go to `operation/keygen-service` directory

 ```shell
 git clone https://github.com/rosen-bridge/operation.git